 If you have an NDIS plan, you may have come across the terms SIL and SDA.

 SIL stands for Supported Independent Living, while SDA stands for Specialist Disability Accommodation.
-While both SIL and SDA are different types of disability accommodation options, there are some big differences between the two.

 What is Supported Independent Living (SIL)?

 SIL can provide you with an opportunity to enjoy independence, make new friends, and access the support you need.
-People who live in SIL receive daily support with tasks including personal care, such as showering and dressing, household tasks, including shopping, meal preparation, and cleaning, medical needs, behaviour and socials skills, clinical support, including administrating medication and medication management.
+People who live in SIL receive daily support with tasks such as personal care, such as showering and dressing, household tasks, including shopping, meal preparation, and cleaning, medical needs, behaviour and socials skills, clinical support, including administrating medication and medication management.

 What is Specialist Disability Accommodation (SDA)?